thirdelement/goal-getter/README.md

 Therefore, there are two submissions to the database for each goal.
 The original website design included a separate web page for each GROW section with four submissions per goal.
 This design leverages an improved result with less database communication and fewer resources.

 The database schema is [here.](https://github.com/thirdelement/goal-getter/blob/master/GoalGetter_Database-schema.pdf)
+### Site map
+The public website includes Home, About, Shared Goals, Log In and Register pages.
+Once logged in, the standard user has additional pages for Profile, Add Goal, Edit Goal pages.
+The Admin user has access to Categories, Add and Edit Categories.

+The site map is [here.](https://github.com/thirdelement/goal-getter/blob/master/GoalGetter_sitemap.pdf)
 <div align="right"><a style="text-align:right" href="#contents">Go to index :arrow_double_up:</a></div>

 ## Features
 Broad use of Bootstrap toolkit including:
   - [Grid](https://getbootstrap.com/docs/4.6/layout/grid/)
   - [Nav bar](https://getbootstrap.com/docs/4.6/components/navbar/)
   - [Modal](https://getbootstrap.com/docs/4.6/components/modal/)